 Fixing a number to it, it is recommended you re-pot your borsigiana once every 2 years.
 And when repotting, pick a bigger deeper pot with drainage holes.

 It is advised that you keep all Monstera Plants out of the reach of children or pets, as they can be quite toxic when eaten.

 The plant contains harmful oxalate crystals that could cause irritation in the mouth.

-When pruning or handling any swiss cheese plant, do ensure you wear protective gloves just in case the plant sap gets on you.
+When pruning or handling any swiss cheese plant, do ensure you wear protective gloves just in case.